THE ROLLER BLADE SEVEN

 RE-RETURN OF THE ROLLER BLADE SEVEN

 This is a RARE, Never-Released, Re-Mastered, Screener Copy of a film titled, RETURN OF THE ROLLER BLADE SEVEN.
 This is not, however, the Director's Cut or the version of the film RETURN OF THE ROLLER BLADE SEVEN created by the filmmakers: Donald G. Jackson and Scott Shaw.
 Thus, it has been Re-Tilted, RE-RETURN OF THE ROLLER BLADE SEVEN.
-This version of the film was created under the supervision of the Executive Producer.
-It is predominately made up of edited footage taken, re-cut, and placed in a different sequence from the Director's Cuts of the films: THE ROLLER BLADE SEVEN and RETURN OF THE ROLLER BLADE SEVEN.
-This edit makes the film much more mainstream and less chaotic from the Director's Cut and it is interesting to view another production team’s interpretation of the footage.
+This is an alternative version, edited by people outside of the filmmaking team.

 A Scott Shaw Zen Documentary providing a rare behind-the-scenes look at the making of THE ROLLER BLADE SEVEN.

 ROLLERBLADE SEVEN: THE UNSEEN SCENES